What is the Crenshaw Crossing project?

 Crenshaw Crossing will include:

 - 401 residential units, 81 of which will be set aside as affordable housing at a range of affordability levels.
+(Note: The development team is in the process of applying for subsidy that would allow all 401 units to be deed restricted as affordable for a range of income levels)

 - Approximately 40,000 sf of community-serving retail space, including a full-service grocery store